Fitness trackers for kids have become a hot ticket item in recent years. Read on to find out which device is best suited for your little one.

 Not surprisingly, the study found that more than two-thirds of youngsters watch TV every day.
 Kids also found around of 11 hours per week for chatting on the phone or typing away on the computer.
 Only a third of parents said their child’s favourite activity was playing outside.

 In terms of actual figures, 69% of youngsters cited watching TV as a favourite activity after school.
 This was followed by playing outdoors (56%), playing indoors (48%) and playing on the internet/social media (45%).
 When asked to pick their favourite past time, playing outdoors was cited 36% of the time, followed by watching TV (28%), playing on the computer (26%), playing on smartphone/tablet (17%), playing indoors (16%) and watching Youtube videos (14%).

 It can be difficult to motivate your child to move more.
-Official medical guidelines on the amount of recommended activity suggest 60 minutes of physical activity per day.
+Medical guidelines from the World Health Organisation on the amount of recommended activity suggest 60 minutes of physical activity per day.
 This can include either moderate-intensity aerobic activity such as brisk walking, or vigorous-intensity activity such as running.
 Be sure to include vigorous-intensity aerobic activity on at least 3 days per week.